 Na Muang Waterfalls, Na Muang 1 and 2 are the most famous waterfalls in Ko Samui.
 If you’ve visited the beautiful waterfalls in Kanchanaburi or those in Kao Yai Natural Park, you may be slightly disappointed, but if you are only visiting Ko Samui – the waterfalls provide a pleasant outdoor twist that differs from bathing in the hotel pool or hanging on the beach.

-Na Muang (purple waterfalls) are named after to color of the rocks in the area.
-This article will focus on Na Muang 2 which are more impressive, and slightly less visited than 1.
+Na Muang (purple waterfalls) is named after to color of the rocks in the area.
+This article will focus on Na Muang 2 which is more impressive, and slightly less visited than 1.

 Na Muang 2 is somewhat distant from the parking area and thus less toured.
 The easiest way to get there is by a local pickup truck that will take you up the mountain and from there some walk through the jungle – not too long, not too hard.
 Along the way there are stairs and narrow wood bridges that integrate in the local nature and create a special atmosphere.